MarkMa512/rabbitmq-crl-example/README.md

 # the crl chain Does not seemed to work after hashing for rabbitmq
 # got error: bad_crls,no_relevant_crls
 # https://stackoverflow.com/questions/25889341/what-is-the-equivalent-of-unix-c-rehash-command-script-on-linux
-# for file in *.pem; do ln -s "$file" "$(openssl crl -hash -noout -in "$file")".0; done
+for file in *.pem; do ln -s "$file" "$(openssl crl -hash -noout -in "$file")".0; done

 # method 3
 # does not work on RHEL; no output
-# c_rehash crl
+c_rehash crl
 ```

 ## Current Issue:
 The issue now lies in the CRL format and re_hashing.
-I have made 2 attempts, each face some erros:
+I have made 2 attempts, each face some errors:

 ### Current Attempt 1: Using chained CRL file